EngineerMark/mock-exam/README.md

 # mock-exam
-Mock exam project repository for Game Dev study
+This project is my mock exam for my last year at Game Developer education @ Noorderpoort Groningen.

+Made before starting, so I will change this accordingly later.